 Buying and registering your vessel

 Any boat with an engine capable of being used for propulsion in Victorian waters must be registered and in a seaworthy condition.
+Certain vessels are exempt from this requirement.

 Purpose of registration